TEAR-ERC/tandem-egu21/hpc.markdown

 We focus on the following three types of solvers:

 1. Direct sparse LU (e.g. MUMPS, PARDISO)
-2. GMRES with two-level deflation preconditioner, where eigenvalues and eigenvectors are obtained through a randomised algorithm
+2. GMRES with two-level deflation preconditioner, where the eigendecomposition is computed via Randomised Linear Algebra (RLA)
 3. Conjugate gradients with P-multigrid preconditioner

 Direct sparse solvers are inherently serial and consume large amounts of memory.